johnmichaloski/ROS/simple_cs_actionlibgripper_ws/Readme.md

 ##Coding an Action Client in C++
-The demo gripper action client demonstrates the integration of an actionlib, gripper messages.
+The demo gripper action client demonstrates the integration of an actionlib client/server API and predefined ROS gripper messages.
 This example leverages existing gripper action messages for goal, result, and feedback.

 The demo gripper action client takes in goal messages of type control_msgs/GripperCommandAction.
 From the ROS documentation control_msgs/GripperCommandAction contains a single field, 'command,' of type control _msgs/GripperCommand.
 The GripperCommand command has two float64 fields, 'position' and 'max_effort'.
 The 'position' field specifies the desired gripper opening (the size of the space between the two fingertips) in meters: closed is 0.0, and fully open is approximately 0.09.
 The 'max_effort' field places a limit on the amount of effort (force in N) to apply while moving to that position.
 If 'max_effort' is negative, it is ignored.